Baked eggplant caprese stacks make a wonderful appetizer or a delicious and filling lunch.

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Bake the tomato slices for just 2 minutes.
+Bake the tomato.
+Now, bake the tomato slices for just 2 minutes.

 How to serve eggplant caprese